Torchlight Curriculum is a newer secular curriculum option for homeschoolers.

 If you’re interested in a literature based program full of diversity with a Socratic approach, this one is a great option.
 You can learn more about the Torchlight approach here.

-Having used the torchlight curriculum for a few months now, I wanted to share a review of what I like and what aspects we’ve been changing.
+Having used the torchlight curriculum for a over a year, I wanted to share a review of what I like and what aspects we’ve been changing.

-How we’re using the Level 1 & K Torchlight Curriculum
+How we’re using the Level 1 Torchlight Curriculum

 There are some things I’m really enjoying about this curriculum, and others that I’m tweaking (more on that below).
 I’ve purchased the level k-2 for Torchlight, and since they’ve also added a pre-k which I plan to add for our preschooler in the fall 2019.
 Although the plan this year was to do level 1, the kids loved the Zoey and Sassafras series so much, and I hadn’t done a ‘global intro’ to their education, so I’m pulling from both levels.

 Pros + Cons of Torchlight Curriculum

 Our family has really enjoyed this curriculum, the literature selection is amazing, diverse and modern.
 The one thing I found was that there are some inconsistencies with how much reading you do in a week.
 Some weeks are lighter than others, but I also don’t think that’s a bad thing, it just means one week has more than others.
 As an example, under the myth section, one week you might only read a few pages of one book, the next week you read 20 pages a day in addition to the literature and science books.
-For grade 1, there’s no way I can read 2-4 chapters of a literature selection in a day for the current attention span.
-I found some larger books were supposed to be completed in a short span.
+For grade 1, there’s no way I can read many chapters of a literature selection in a day for the current attention span.
+Our eldest who is 9 has loved level 1, our 6.5 year old needs shorter bursts of reading.
+I found many of the larger literature books were supposed to be completed in a short span.
 Because of this, I just make adjustments.

 Keep in mind that every kid is different for how long they can sit for read alouds.